Edit page in Livemark

 Authentication

 OAuth 2.0 support for Single Sign-On (SSO) is currently available using Flask Dance, and requires SSL to be enabled (using SERVER_SSL=1 in production or OAUTHLIB_INSECURE_TRANSPORT in development).
-Currently the following providers are supported:
+The following providers are supported:

 Register your app with the provider, and set the following variables:

-You may also wish to disable non-SSO logins using DRIBDAT_NOT_REGISTER, or at least enable moderation of non-SSO accounts with DRIBDAT_USER_APPROVE.
+You may then wish to disable non-SSO logins using DRIBDAT_ALLOW_LOGINS and registrations with DRIBDAT_NOT_REGISTER - or at least enable moderation of non-SSO accounts with DRIBDAT_USER_APPROVE and an SMTP provider for e-mail activation.

 You can find more advice in the Troubleshooting guide.